TESTgroup-BNL/LeafGasExchange/vignettes/Aq_fitting.md

 library(mvtnorm)
 ```

-# Fitting an Aq curve
+# Fitting an AQ curve

 The objective of this tutorial is to illustrate how to fit an A-Q curve using the "LeafGasExchange" package.
 In this tutorial,
 we first simulate an A-Q curve with known photosynthetic parameters and noise.
 This curve is then fitted to retrieve the parameters.